 Montjuïc was strongly affected by two large events that occurred in Barcelona.
 The first being the 1929 World Fair and the second the 1992 Olympic Games.
 The 1929 World Fair brought about the building of the Barcelona Pavilion by German architect Mies Van de Rohe, towering over that, the spectacular Palau Nacional.

-Just round the corner from the Palau Nacional is another popular tourist attraction and remnant from the World Fair: Poble Espanyol.
+Just round the corner from the Palau Nacional is another popular tourist attraction and a remnant from the World Fair: Poble Espanyol.
 Poble Espanyol was created to illustrate some important Spanish architecture and the different styles used in the different autonomies of Spain.
-It houses craft shops, work shops such as glass-blowing that you can watch, and many varied restaurants and cafes.
+It houses craft shops, workshops such as glass-blowing that you can watch, and many varied restaurants and cafes.
 At night there are also 2 clubs which open up which makes for quite a bizarre experience.

 In front of the Palau Nacional I can also not fail to mention the Magic Fountain which is always popular with all the family and consists of the beautiful fountain lighting up in different colours to a background of classic music.
 It's free and well worth the trip.

 |Magnificent View of Barcelona from Montjuïc|

 Now to the Olympics and what they produced in the area.
-One of the best things to do in the summer months is go and make use of the Olympic swimming pools which are up on the side of Montjuïc and are open to the public.
+One of the best things to do in the summer months is to go and make use of the Olympic swimming pools which are up on the side of Montjuïc and are open to the public.
 During the summer they also have an event where they project movies onto the wall so you can swim and watch at the same time.
 Also in the same area is the large Olympic stadium and Palau Sant Jordi.